ripienaar/free-for-dev/README.md

   * [Tiledesk](https://tiledesk.com) - Create chatbots and conversational apps.
 Bring them omnichannel: from your website (live chat widget) to WhatsApp.
 Free plan with unlimited chatbots.
   * [Versionfeeds](https://versionfeeds.com) — Custom RSS feeds for releases of your favorite software.
 Have the latest versions of your programming languages, libraries, or loved tools in one feed.
 (The first 3 feeds are free)
   * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.
+  * [TinySnap](https://tinysnap.app) - A tiny screenshot extension that effortlessly transforms screenshots, text, and code into stunning images.
+  * [Jingle Bio](https://jingle.bio) - Create an impressive developer portfolio by featuring your projects, repositories, and skills all in one concise bio page.

 **[⬆️ Back to Top](#table-of-contents)**